hellbounce228/KEST_skilaverkefni4/questions.md

 tracks file changes with a detailed history, works offline, fast and efficient, makes collaboration easier

-How often do you think you should commit to a project?
+How often do you think you should commit to a project? each time you do a meaningfull change, better to do it several times a day

 What is meant by "Working Directory" ?" and "Staging Area" in GIT?